heycece/nemforecasting/README.md

 ### Webscraper
 - 🥫 Use of BeautifulSoup in Python to collect:
   - 🔋 Actual PV (Photovoltaic) energy generated (solar energy generated)
-  - 🌬 Dispatch SCADA value (wind energy generated)
+  - 🌬 Average MWH reading (wind energy generated)

 - 🔌 Use of actual PV from AEMO archive and current data (as of November 22, 2023)